thisisevilevil/evilevil365/_posts/2024-04-19-WhatHappened-To-PolicySets.md

 ![VirtualGroups](/assets/images/2024-04-19-WhatHappened-To-PolicySets/VirtualGroups-vs-EntraID.png?raw=true "VirtualGroups-vs-EntraID")

 One other great thing you get with the device filters, is the "Associated Assignments" button.
-In that view, you can see exactly where the filter is used, which gives you that all-around view of where the filter is used.
+In that view, you can see exactly where the filter is used, when navigating to the filter.
+This gives you that all-around view of where the filter is used.
 While it doesn't replace the need to take a collection of policies, apps and settings as 1 assignable object, you still get that overview of where the filter is assigned.

 ![AssociatedAssignments](/assets/images/2024-04-19-WhatHappened-To-PolicySets/AssociatedAssignments.png?raw=true "Associated Assignments")

 ## The end (Perhaps also for policy sets..)
 I hope you learned something.
 If you haven't started using Device Filters in Intune yet, I highly recommend you get started now.
 Now is always the best time :)

-To stay updated in the Groupting, Targetting and Filtering space with Intune, I recommend you give [this article a read](https://learn.microsoft.com/en-us/mem/intune/fundamentals/filters-performance-recommendations)
+If you want to learn more about device filters, you can read about them here: [this article a read](https://learn.microsoft.com/en-us/mem/intune/fundamentals/filters-performance-recommendations)